-- NNEC continues to offer education plans through our WAHSA Distance Education program for high-risk students that are sent home before the end of the semester so that they may continue to move forward with their academics. - The Electronic Medical Records system that we have been utilizing has helped to ensure that a health and mental health plan is able to follow them when they are sent back to their home communities.
-This system continues to be a major asset in tracking interactions between students and different facets of the health care system. - To the greatest extent possible, NNEC continues to work with our other First Nations education partners to ensure that students that are sent back to their communities are safe and well accounted for when they arrive. - For the past three years, Ontario has provided resources for a full-time Transition Coordinator to work with students who are sent back home due to health and safety concerns.
-Our Transition Coordinator continues to be a key element in helping assist and support students as they leave their communities for large urban centres and new school programs.
+- NNEC continues to offer education plans through our WAHSA Distance Education program for high-risk students that have been sent home before the end of their semester so that they are able to continue to move forward with their academics. - The Electronic Medical Records system that we have been utilizing for the past four years has also helped to ensure that a health and mental health plan is able to follow them when students are sent back to their home communities.
+This system continues to be a major asset in tracking interactions between students and different facets of the health care system and we are currently looking to grow the reach of this program to include PFFNHS. - To the greatest extent possible, NNEC continues to work with our other First Nations education partners to ensure that students that are sent back to their communities are safe and well accounted for when they arrive.
+NAN also continues to facilitate discussions on best practices for the continuity of care with partners which continue to lead to fruitful conversations on the best approaches for supporting our youth when they return home.

-NNEC continues to require ongoing, predictable and reliable funding for the Transition Coordinator in order to ensure that students who are sent home due to health and safety concerns are provided with the proper academic, health and mental health supports when they arrive back home in their communities.
-We are hopeful that Ontario will choose to make a longterm commitment to this important position.
+- For the past seven years, Ontario has continued to provide resources for a full-time Transition Coordinator to work with students who are sent back home due to health and safety concerns when they leave their communities for school.
+Both of our Transition Coordinators continue to be a key element in helping assist and support students as they leave their communities for large urban centres and new school programs. - While NNEC is pleased with a renewed three year commitment from the Ministry of Education to support programs such as this, we continue to require ongoing, predictable and reliable funding for our Transition Coordinators in order to ensure that students who are sent home due to health and safety concerns are provided with the proper academic, health and mental health supports when they arrive back in their communities.
+We are hopeful that Ontario will choose to make a long-term commitment to this important position in the near future